WELCOME

 Notes

-The hymn tunes assembled here come from Latin, Swiss, German, French, Dutch, English, American, and other varied folk hymn traditions spanning over four centuries of musical and liturgical tradition.
-In many instances, hymn tunes serve as a bridge between sacred and secular practices within world cultures, as evidenced by folk melodies or lilts borrowed by hymnodists and adapted to sacred use – or the reverse, when hymn tunes become popularized by noted performers or in film scores.
-It is not unusual for a single tune to become attached to more than one hymn text, thus tunes have developed brief names for convenient identification.
-Various hymnal publications have occasionally coined new names for established tunes later adapted to new texts.
-Oftentimes there lurks a tale – real or fanciful – behind the naming of hymn tunes: the name of a composer, a town, city or country, or a family name will frequently surface, or more abstruse christenings linked to specific sacred texts, sects or denominations, faiths or creeds.
-It is not unusual for the composer of a hymn tune to be unknown or anonymous, or to find a tune title linked generically to a manuscript, hymnal or songbook publication.
+The hymn tunes assembled here come from Latin, Swiss, German, French, Dutch, English, American, and other varied folk hymn traditions spanning some five centuries of musical and liturgical tradition.
+In many instances, hymn tunes serve as a bridge between sacred and secular practices within world cultures, as evidenced by folk melodies or lilts borrowed by hymnodists and adapted to sacred use – or the reverse, when hymn tunes become popularized by noted performers or media exposure.
+Over time tunes have developed brief proper names for convenient identification, but nationality, era, and denominational preferences account for wide variances.
+For example, some hymnal publications occasionally coin new names for established tunes that are being paired with new texts.
+Oftentimes there will be a purpose for naming a hymn tune: a composer, location or family name will frequently surface, alongside more abstruse christenings linked to specific sacred texts, sects or denominations, faiths or creeds.
+It is not unusual for the composer of a hymn tune to be unknown or anonymous, or for a tune title to be linked generically to a manuscript, hymnal or songbook publication.

-These free harmonizations are intended as alternative organ accompaniments to be assigned to specific verses in support of congregational hymn singing.
-They are for the most part written in traditional four-voice harmonized textures and are technically conservative in their demands at the console.
-The melodies are featured prominently in all settings.
+The free harmonizations offered here are intended as alternative organ accompaniments for specific verses to support and enhance congregational hymn singing.
+They appear for the most part in traditional four-voice harmonized textures and are technically accessible.
+Hymn melodies are featured prominently in almost all of the settings.

-There are four generic categories of layout and voicing present: 1.) the hymn melody appears as a solo in the soprano line, accompanied by two voices in the left hand on a secondary manual and a bass line in the pedal; 2.) the hymn melody is a solo in the tenor register, accompanied by the right hand on a secondary manual, with bass line in the pedal; and 3.) the hymn melody sounds in the soprano register and is harmonized freely in lower voices and played on one manual (with or without pedal).
-In some instances where there are two or more settings for the same tune, one of the verses can be used as a hymn introduction and another for an intermediate or final verse.
-Occasionally a slower tempo can be effectively applied to a concluding verse to dramatize a particularly bold text, as will be deduced from the nature of some of the harmonizations included herein.
+There are four generic categories of layout and voicing: 1.) the hymn melody appears as a solo in the soprano line, accompanied by two voices in the left hand on a secondary manual and a bass line in the pedal; 2.) the hymn melody is a solo in the tenor register, accompanied by the right hand on a secondary manual, with bass line in the pedal; and 3.) the hymn melody sounds in the soprano register and is harmonized freely in lower voices and played on one manual (with or without pedal).
+In some instances where there are two or more settings for the same tune, one verse can be used as an introduction and another for a middle or final verse.
+Occasionally a slower tempo will be very effective for a concluding verse.

 Navigate to: